-Every town and villages in Spain have its own unique carnival celebrations but it doesn’t matter where you celebrate carnival because they are all devoted to ensuring you have the time of your life!
+Every town and village in Spain has it’s own unique carnival celebrations but it doesn’t matter where you celebrate carnival because they are all devoted to ensuring you have the time of your life!

 What is carnival in Spain?